prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

     Returns the 2-dimensional cartesian minimum distance (based on spatial ref) between two geometries in projected units.

+.. function:: ST_GeometryType(Geometry) -> varchar

+    Returns the type of the geometry.

 .. function:: ST_IsClosed(Geometry) -> boolean

     Returns ``true`` if the linestring's start and end points are coincident.